Nandhi Marriage Festival: Festival in Andhanarkurichi

 The birth of Nandhi is held in Andhanarkurichi in a grand manner.
 Special abishegams are done to him.
 Later pattabishegam is held.
 Special pujas are held.
 Later the processional deity would go around the place.
 The next day Ayyarappar, the presiding deity along with Goddess go in a palanquin.
 Nandhi would go on the mount of horse in the attire of a bridegroom to the accompaniment of music.
-Starting from Tiruvaiyaru, the palanquin would go though Thillaisthanam, Kaduveli, Vaidhyanathanpettai and after crossing Kollidam reach Thirumazhapadi during evening.
+Starting from Tiruvaiyaru, the palanquin would go through Thillaisthanam, Kaduveli, Vaidhyanathanpettai and after crossing Kollidam reach Thirumazhapadi during evening.

 Marriage Festival

 In Thirumazhapadi, Vaidyanathasamy and His consort welcome the group of bridegroom to the accompaniment of music.
 Then they will be taken to the specially erected wedding mandapa.

 The marriage festival is held in front of the devotees.
 After completion of the festival deeparadhana would be done.
 Later the celestial couples offer blessings.
 The priests of the temple perform the marriage of Nandhi.
 As per the marriage ritual the couple would go around the ceremonial fire seven times.
 Shiva took the newly wed couple to seven Shiva temples around Thiruvaiyaru.
 These seven temples are known as Saptha Sthanams.
 They are very close to each other and can be covered in one session.
 In the tamil month of Chittirai (April-May), the Deity (Utsavar) of Thiruvaiyaru is carried on a palanquin to all these temples.